The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

 Typically, Swiss tenancy law provides the framework for the calculation of any rent increases.

-Basically, pursuant to Article 21 paragraph 2 No 21 of the Swiss VAT Law, real estate rent is not subject to VAT (with certain exceptions).
+Pursuant to Article 21 paragraph 2 No 21 of the Swiss VAT Law, real estate rent is basically not subject to VAT (with certain exceptions).
 However, for commercial leases, the landlord may opt for the VAT taxation of the rent.

-Typically, the lease agreement includes the obligation of the tenant to provide security for the payment of the rent before the handover of the leased premises (rent deposit, bank guarantee).
+Typically, the lease agreement includes an obligation for the tenant to provide security for the payment of the rent before the handover of the leased premises (rent deposit, bank guarantee).
 If the tenant carries out the fit-out, it must obviously bear such costs.

 Maintenance and repair costs for a building and its surroundings (landscaping) are included in the ancillary costs to be paid by the tenant.
 The costs related to the common areas are allocated to each tenant separately (typically based on its share of the leased premises).